Chiayi Station of the Taiwan Sugar Railways (TSR)

 A diesel railcar has arrived at the platform.
 A person wearing a traditional conical hat is crossing the track to board another train.
 In 1970s Taiwan, such hats were commonly used for sun protection.

-Sugar Railway Chiayi Station Building and Platform
+TSR Chiayi Station Building and Platform

-Diesel Railcar at Sugar Railway Chiayi Platform
+Diesel Railcar at TSR Chiayi Platform

 Puzih Line Diesel Railcar